Bergomezz/gitCourse/gitAndGitHubNote.md

 - `git commit` - commits staged changes into local repository history
 - `git push` - push the staged change into remote repositories
 - `git remote` - synchronize the local repository with the online host repository
+- `git remote show` - If you use with origin, it will show a lot of details information about all branch
 - `git branch` - locate and list the branches.
-If you using the flag `-d`, you will delete only the branch that you already merge and if you use the flag `-D`, you will force delete the branch
+If you using the flag `-d`, you will delete only the branch that you already merge and if you use the flag `-D`, you will force delete the branch.
+With the flag `-a`, we can list all branch local and remote.
+With the flag `-c`, we can create a new branch.
+With the flag `-r`, we can visualize the remote branch.
+With the `-vv` flag, list local tracking branches and their remotes.With the flag `--track`, you can make a tracking local branch with the remote one.
+It's a good practicing to use the same name branch as the remote one.
 - `git checkout` - change into the branches, if you use with the flag `-b` you will create a new branch and change for it
 - `git merge` - merge branches
 - `git switch` - new command to change between branches